 Browser("Gmail: Email from Google").Page("Gmail: Email from Google").WebButton("Sign in").Check CheckPoint("Sign in_2")

-1) Active Screen: In the active screen, right on an object and select the option to insert standard checkpoint.
+#1) Active Screen: In the Active Screen, right-click on an object and select the option to insert a standard checkpoint.
 After that, follow the same steps as above to insert a checkpoint.

-2) At any step in the QTP test, select the menu option “Insert ->Checkpoint” and choose “Standard checkpoint”.
-Again follow the steps as above.
+#2) At any step in the QTP test, select the menu option “Insert ->Checkpoint” and choose “Standard checkpoint”.
+Again, follow the steps above.

-How the checkpoint properties can be accessed and modified
+How can Checkpoint properties be accessed and modified?

-1) While creating a checkpoint this box opens up for initial definition of the properties
+#1) While creating a checkpoint this box opens up for the initial definition of the properties.

-#3) Open the Object repository and the properties are available there are shown below:
+#3) Open the Object repository and the properties available there are shown below: